jaygould/hab-lora-transmitter/readme.md

 # HAB LoRa Transmitter

-Program for loading on to an ESP32 for use on a high altitude balloon payload.
+Program for loading on to an ESP32 for transmitting telemetry data from a high altitude balloon payload.

 ## Components